7 Non-Toxic Alternatives to Conventional Dryer Sheets

 - Add between 1/4 cup to 1/2 cup of vinegar to your wash.

 - Air dry your clothing.

-- Use wool balls (where to buy) to use in place of dryer sheets.
+- Use wool dryer balls (you can totally add some essential oils for smell) to use in place of dryer sheets.
 You can add a safety pin to the wool ball to also help with the static.

 - Make your own.
-Grab a cloth, spray vinegar with vinegar and/or essential oils (where to buy) such as lemon or lavender (where to buy therapeutic grade essential oils) and toss in the dryer with your clothing.
+Grab a cloth, spray vinegar with vinegar and essential oils such as lemon and lavender essential oils and toss in the dryer with your clothing.
 Additionally, you can add a safety pin as well.

-- Lastly, if you feel that you still need to buy some dryer sheets, there are a number of green fabric softer (where to buy) on the market that are made with natural scents or are scent-free.
+- Lastly, if you feel that you still need to buy some dryer sheets, there are a number of green fabric softeners on the market that are made with natural scents or are scent-free.